-Protein sources allowed on the phase 1 diet include meat, fish, chicken, and eggs.
+Protein sources allowed on the phase 1 biphasic diet include meat, fish, chicken, and eggs.

-When following the phase 1 restrictive diet the following vegetables can be eaten in unlimited amounts!
+When following the SIBO phase 1 restricted diet the following vegetables can be eaten in unlimited amounts!

 Alfalfa sprouts, bamboo shoots, capsicum, bok choy, carrots, chives, cucumber, eggplant, ginger, kale, lettuce, olives, radish, rocket, silverbeet, spring onion (green tops only) and tomatoes.

 The following vegetables can be eaten on the phase 1 SIBO diet in quantities noted with no more than 1 of the vegetables per meal

 Asparagus – 1 spear

 Artichoke – 1/8 cup (great for the gallbladder and bile flow)